RedPitaya/HAMlab-doc/HAMlab/source/appsFeatures/appLA.rst

 .. note::

-	For Logic Analizer application to work you will be required to enter unlock code into our licencing system.
+	On HAMlab OS releses before 0.97.100 Logic Analizer application will be require to enter unlock code into our licencing system.
 Procedure can be access at :ref:`unlock` section.